-AnneMarie Maes (or Annemie Maes) – Brussels, 1955 studied a masters in fine arts at the Sint-Lucas Academy of Fine Arts in Brussels, a masters of cultural studies at the University of Brussels, and a specialisation in anthropological documentary film at the Institute for Sound Image Culture in Brussels.
+AnneMarie Maes (or Annemie Maes) – Brussels, 1955 holds a master in fine arts from Luca School of Arts, Brussels, a master in cultural studies from the University of Brussels (VUB), and a specialisation in anthropological documentary film from the Institute for Sound Image Culture in Brussels.

 In 2004 AnneMarie Maes co-founded the artist collective OKNO which has been active on the border between new media and ecology.
 OKNO uses DIY and collective artist practices to find new ways to engage with the urban environment.
 In 2009 she founded the Brussels Urban Bee Lab [BUBL] as a spin-off from OKNO.
 It focuses on urban bee colonies as a vehicle for novel artistic practices to raise ecological awareness.